All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Debut: Chapter 528 (Manga), Episode 425 (Anime)

-Magellan is the chief warden of Impel Down, the most feared and impenetrable dungeon in the One Piece world.
+Magellan is the chief warden of Impel Down, the most feared and impenetrable prison/dungeon in the One Piece world.
 As such, he is a very imposing man with a very stern, business-like manner.
 Even when things get out of hand, he keeps up his professional manner, inspiring hope and admiration in much of the prison staff.
-Forms a bit of an Odd Couple with Vice-Warden Hannyabal, a Crouching Moron, Hidden Badass Starscream, who, despite his eccentricities, Magellan endorses as his successor.
+Forms a bit of an Odd Couple with Under-Warden Hannyabal, a Crouching Moron, Hidden Badass Starscream, who, despite his eccentricities, Magellan endorses as his successor.

 Magellan has the power of poison, granted by the Venom-Venom Fruit (Doku Doku no Mi), and is consequently one of the most dangerous fighters in the story.
-He can cover himself and others with poisonous corrosive slime, and emit posion gas (which he's able to breathe).
+He can cover himself and others with poisonous corrosive slime, and emit poison gas (which he's able to breathe without issue).
 The effects of his poison can manifest themselves in a variety of ways, from blinding tear gas to paralyzing neurotoxins.
 As a side effect, Magellan has taken a liking to actually ingesting poison, and while it can't kill him, it gives him severe bowel troubles, forcing him to spend much of his time relieving himself.
 After the Impel Down arc, he gets beaten to an inch of his life and has to be hospitalized and sedated to prevent him from killing himself.
-He eventually gets over it, but is still demoted to Vice Warden during the Time Skip, much to his dismay.
+He eventually gets over it, but is still demoted to Under Warden during the Time Skip, much to his dismay.

 - Acquired Poison Immunity: Parodied.
 Thanks to his devil fruit, he can eat poisonous food.
 However, they give him diarrhea, so he's busy on the toilet most of the time.